 I personally had the opportunity in my work life to do some process improvement work that helped reduce the death rates in some of the hospitals that I had the privilege as serving as CEO significantly.
 As one example, we cut the death rate from Sepsis from more than 20 percent of the patients who had that condition to close to 3 percent of those patients.

-We had to do multiple things to save those lives.
+We had to do multiple things in those very real and functional settings to save those lives.
 Fast treatment is hugely important for sepsis, so we changed the priority in the labs on doing the sepsis tests.
-We also standardized treatment around best practices and then we had the most important drugs already staged on the floor in each unit where we thought a case might happen instead of waiting until the distant hospital pharmacy could get the request from the floor and then go to its shelves to fill the prescription and then have it delivered to the floor with the patient.
+We also standardized treatment around best practices and then we had the most important drugs for sepsis treatment already staged on the floor in each unit where we thought a case might happen instead of waiting until the distant hospital pharmacy could get the request from the floor and then go to its shelves to fill the prescription and then have it somehow delivered to the actual floor with the patient.